vanzsh/gruvbox-color-guide/README.md

 Pull requests, issues, and format converters are welcome!
 If you’d like to:
 - Improve formatting or accessibility
-- Request for more infromation
+- Request for more information

 Please open an issue or PR.